cobyj33/tmedia/doc/cli.md

 are affected by the options listed.

-Options that begin with the ```:``` character only apply to the previously mentioned path on the command line.
+Options that begin with the ```:``` character only apply to the previously listed path on the command line.
 These options are referred to as 'local' options, as they are local to the previously listed path.
 Options that start with ```-``` or ```--``` are 'global' options and have effect over all paths on the command line.
 If there is no previously mentioned path on the command line,